salama/object-machine/object/methods.md

 We can see from the diagram that the Call instruction holds a reference to a method, obviously the method that is excuted when the instruction is executed.
 But to implement control structures we also need a jump or Branch instruction.
 Branches have been banned from programming languages, where they often called goto, for a good reason, namely they are so low level as to be difficult to understand.
 Instead languages use higher level control structures.
 But to implement these control structures, we do need a Branch, and so we also need a place for a branch to branch too.
 In assembler these places are called labels.

-If one looks at instruciton sequences from a control flow perspective they fall into little linear chunks, interspersed by calls and branches.
-We call such a linear sequance of instrucitons Block, and with that we can see that only Blocks are legal point to branch to.
+If one looks at instruction sequences from a control flow perspective they fall into little linear chunks, interspersed by calls and branches.
+We call such a linear sequance of instructions Block, and with that we can see that only Blocks are legal point to branch to.

 So a Branch instruction holds a reference of the Block it jumps to.
 A Block in turn is a linear sequnce of Instructions and if it contains a Call or Branch instruction it does so as it's last instruction.
 Methods hold a sequance of Blocks, and if a Block does not call or branch, control flows implicitly to the next Block.